Quality and equality are two aspects of the apprenticeship experience that go hand-in-hand and should be given the highest priority.

 Young apprentices with disabilities

-Unions have a crucial role to play in redressing this balance and ensuring that women, disabled people, ethnic minorities and other disadvantaged groups are not discouraged from taking up Apprenticeship opportunities.
+Unions have a crucial role to play in redressing this balance and ensuring that women, disabled people, BME and other disadvantaged groups are not discouraged from taking up apprenticeship opportunities.

 Some points to suggest to your employer might be:

-- Encourage applications for Apprenticeships from under-represented groups – consider how marketing and recruitment strategies could help reach a wider audience.
+- Encourage applications for apprenticeships from under-represented groups – consider how recruitment strategies could help reach a wider audience.

 - Review recruitment and selection criteria to ensure they don’t exclude or discourage under-represented groups.